Over the past few weeks I’ve been waiting in lines a lot. Actually, one particular line.

 I encourage you to take time for readjusting and learning to adapt.

-Notice what needs to change and what’s not working anymore.
+Notice what needs to change, how you can be more productive, and what’s not working anymore.
 The change can be bumpy, the wait can seem annoying… but the result is a more smooth and enjoyable school drop off into the final quarter of 2020.

 We can do this, Mama!